-This event had a three panel discussions around the current state of social media including both its strength and abuse as far as information outreach is concerned and how we should be making a proper use of this channel.
+This event had a three-panel discussion about the current state of social media including both its strength and abuse as far as information outreach is concerned and how we should be making proper use of this channel.

-Shri Amarnath ji who introduced the Panel’s consisting of Shri G.N.Rao – retired Director general of DRDO (PC & SI), Smt.
-Sirisha Kasinadhuni – CEO of one of the leading AI tech companies in India – Empiezo IT Solutions, Shri Kalpesh Joshi ji, Chief Editor, Vishwa Samvad Kendra Devgiri and Shri.
+Shri Amarnath ji who introduced the Panel consisting of Shri G.N.Rao – retired Director General of DRDO (PC & SI), Smt.
+Sirisha Kasinadhuni – CEO of one of the leading AI tech companies in India – Empiezo IT Solutions, Shri Kalpesh Joshi ji, Chief Editor, Vishwa Samvad Kendra Devgiri, and Shri.
 Hitesh Shankar ji, Chief Editor, Panchajanya and a veteran in many news publishing houses.

 Shri.
 G.N.
-Rao talked about the advances that Bharat has made from being a technology buyer to a technology provider in the space of defense and space technology. citing examples of how the scientists and think-tanks have saved the country millions of dollars worth of accessories when the Rafael fighter jet was custom fitted with the 100% Indigenous Astra missiles.
-He briefly mentioned Pinaka multi-barrel rocket launcher, World’s most agile Arjun tank, Ak-203 assault rifles, SDR handheld and backpack radios, Mechanized vehicles from Tata, UAV’s like Nishaan, Lakshya and Rustom, Tejas LCA and Shakti Anti-Satellite defense system.
-These were all the outcome of Atmanirbhar Bharat.
-He also emphasized on the fact that we need to start manufacturing lot of products which we still import.
+Rao talked about the advances that Bharat has made from being a technology buyer to a technology provider in the space of defense and space technology.
+Citing examples of how the scientists and think tanks have saved the country millions of dollars worth of accessories when the Rafael fighter jet was custom fitted with the 100% Indigenous Astra missiles.
+He briefly mentioned Pinaka multi-barrel rocket launcher, World’s most agile Arjun tank, Ak-203 assault rifles, SDR handheld and backpack radios, Mechanized vehicles from Tata, UAVs like Nishaan, Lakshya and Rustom, Tejas LCA and Shakti Anti-Satellite defense system.
+These were all the outcomes of Atmanirbhar Bharat.
+He also emphasized the fact that we need to start manufacturing a lot of products that we still import.

 All money goes into one pocket.

 Smt.
 Shirisha talked about how she had encountered the westernization of our culture in the tech industry, She delved into the fact around Social media tools really being free citing examples like WhatsApp and Google wherein the data about every aspect that we save like photos, events are captured and used to feed machine learning algorithms which are then served back as intelligent products.
-In a way the Data oil that we freely provide is sold to us for a cost.
-Ecommerce platforms have AI bots providing customer ratings and feedback which are used to boost consumer likelihood of purchase. these are sponsored programs by MNC’s to boost sales.
-She questioned the audience that how many of us know that multiple brands of detergent are all part of the same multi-national company which acts as the umbrella, however social media campaigns and advertisements are alluding this fact which many of us consumers are unaware.
+In a way, the Data oil that we freely provide is sold to us for a cost.
+E-commerce platforms have AI bots providing customer ratings and feedback which are used to boost consumer likelihood of purchase. these are sponsored programs by MNCs to boost sales.
+She questioned the audience about how many of us know that multiple brands of detergent are all part of the same multi-national company which acts as the umbrella.
+However social media campaigns and advertisements are alluding to this fact which many of us consumers are unaware of.

-Shri Kalpesh ji presented the audience on a mega social event called Banjara MahaKumbh which was held in Godri, Jalgaon district of Maharashtra.
-The first ever gathering of the nomadic tribes cutting across 7 states of India which had participants crossing 14 lakhs with more than 150 seers and more than 3000 volunteers.
+Shri Kalpesh ji presented the audience at a mega social event called Banjara MahaKumbh which was held in Godri, Jalgaon district of Maharashtra.
+The first-ever gathering of the nomadic tribes cutting across 7 states of India had participants crossing 14 lakhs with more than 150 seers and more than 3000 volunteers.

 With a population of about a crore in Maharashtra, the Banjara community is still largely confined to its tandas (colonies).
 Banjaras also have a sizeable presence in Madhya Pradesh, Rajasthan, Andhra Pradesh, Telangana, Karnataka, Chhattisgarh, Gujarat, Haryana, Punjab and Delhi, adding up to an estimated 15 crore in all.